mikekavouras/NotificationCenter/README.md

 <h1>NotificationCenter.js</h1>
 `NotificationCenter.js` is inspired by `NSNotificationCenter`.
-While some may argue that the global notification pattern is inherently faulty, I have found enough times where it is the most appropriate way to communicate between objects.
+While some may argue that the global notification pattern is inherently faulty, there are enough times where it is the most appropriate way to communicate between objects.

 `NotificationCenter.js` works with both **DOM objects** and **vanilla objects**.